Storm Malik pounds Northern Europe, leaves 4 dead | DW | 30.01.2022

 On Saturday, one person was killed when he was hit by an election poster that had been loosened by the wind, Bild newspaper reported.
 A companion was also injured.

-Scotland saw winds of 100 miles per hour (160 kilometers) per hour, killing a 60-year-old woman in Aberdeen, who was hit by a fallen tree.
+Scotland saw winds of 100 miles (160 kilometers) per hour, where a 60-year-old woman in Aberdeen died after being hit by a fallen tree.

 In central England, a nine-year-old boy died when a tree fell on him and a man.